-RECEIPT OF 2018-2019 STUDENT - PARENT HANDBOOK OF HEARTLAND COMMUNITY SCHOOLS
+RECEIPT OF 2021 - 2022 STUDENT - PARENT HANDBOOK OF HEARTLAND COMMUNITY SCHOOLS

-This signed receipt acknowledges receipt of the 2018-2019 Student-Parent Handbook of Heartland Community Schools.
+This signed receipt acknowledges receipt of the 2021 - 2022 Student-Parent Handbook of Heartland Community Schools.
 It is understood that the handbook contains student conduct and discipline rules and information about Safe and Drug-Free Schools and that the undersigned, as student, agrees to follow such conduct and discipline rules.
 This receipt also serves to acknowledge that it is understood that the District's policies of non-discrimination and equity, and that specific complaint and grievance procedures exist in the handbook which should be used to respond to harassment or discrimination.

+and that spec e District's policies of non-discrimination and equity, procedures exist in the handbook which should be used it.

 Date: Date:

-Student's Si ignature Parent or Legal Guardian's Signature
+Student's Sig gnature Parent or Legal Guardian's Signature

 Return to:

-Front Office e
+Front Office

-Heartland C Community Schools
+Heartland Co ommunity Schools

-1501 Front 3
+1501 Front S Street

-Henderson, Nebraska 68371
+Henderson, 1 Nebraska 68371

-AVAILAB BILITY OF HANDBOOKS
+AVAILABII JITY OF HANDBOOKS

-Because of internet to a the handboot the need for you for cons the expense of printing the ccess and review the 2018-20 bk will allow the district to do you to search for your handbesidering this new use of tech e handbooks, we are asking that you consider using the 19 Student Parent Handbook.
-Using the internet to access direct printing dollars to instructional needs and eliminate book when you have questions throughout the year.
-Thank nology to improve school-home communication.

-Handbook to - by August 31, 2018 .
-This will allow us time to get the fore school starts while avoiding the necessity of printing essary.
+Because of internet to a access the heliminate the year.
+Than communication Please return Handbook to ccess and review the 2021 - andbook will allow the district need for you to search for you keep you for considering this ion. nandbooks, we are asking that you consider using the 2022 Student Parent Handbook.
+Using the internet to feet to direct printing dollars to instructional needs and your handbook when you have questions throughout the senew use of technology to improve school-home.
+August 31, 2021.
+This will allow us time to get the re school starts while avoiding the necessity of printing

-will review it on the int ng the 2018-2019 Student-Parent Handbook online.
-It is signed receipt below acknowledges receipt atisfactory manner via the internet.
+will review it on the inter the 2021 - 2022 Student-Parent Handbook online.
+I rnet.
+My signed receipt below acknowledges receipt sfactory manner via the internet.

-I prefer a paper copy of the Handbook.
+I prefer a paper copy of the ie Handbook.

 Name

-RECEIPT OF 2018-2019 STUDENT-PARENT HANDBOOK
+RECEIPT OF 2021 - 2022 STUDENT-PARENT HANDBOOK

-This signed receipt acknowledges receipt of the 2018-2019 Student-Parent Handbook of Heartland Community Schools.
+This signed receipt acknowledges receipt of the 2021 - 2022 Student-Parent Handbook of Heartland Community Schools.
 It is understood that the handbook contains student conduct and discipline rules and information about Safe and Drug-Free Schools and that the undersigned, as student, agrees to follow such conduct and discipline rules.
 This receipt also serves to acknowledge that it is understood that the District's policies of non-discrimination and equity, and that specific complaint and grievance procedures exist in the handbook which should be used to respond to harassment or discrimination.